Skip to content

 What Is A HELOC And How Does It Work?

 Home equity is the difference between your home’s current value and the amount you still owe on your mortgage.
-You can use our home equity calculator to get an idea of how much home equity you have.
+You can use our home equity calculator to estimate how much equity you may have.

-Most HELOCs have variable rates, which means the payment can change over time.
-The lender may also freeze or reduce the line in certain situations.
+Most HELOCs have variable interest rates, which means your payment can change.
+A lender may also reduce or freeze the line in certain situations, such as a significant decline in the home’s value or a change in your financial condition.

 When Using A HELOC For Debt Consolidation May Make Sense